ndexbio/ndex-jupyter-notebooks/README.md

 ## [Access Node, Edge, and Network Attributes in NiceCX](https://github.com/ndexbio/ndex-jupyter-notebooks/blob/master/notebooks/Access%20node%2C%20edge%2C%20and%20network%20attributes%20in%20NiceCX.ipynb)
 This notebook shows how to access the elements of the NiceCX network object.

-#
-## Legacy Tutorials
-#

 ## [Protocol 3: Working with NDEx Networks in Python](https://github.com/ndexbio/ndex-jupyter-notebooks/blob/master/notebooks/Working%20with%20NDEx%20Networks%20in%20Python.ipynb)
 This notebook shows how to perform simple operations on networks stored in NDEx, using the ndex2 client and NiceCX class.
-This notebook is part of the latest NDEx publication in the journal Current Protocols in Bioinformatics (reference coming soon). [**>> Go to Tutorial**](https://github.com/ndexbio/ndex-jupyter-notebooks/blob/master/notebooks/Working%20with%20NDEx%20Networks%20in%20Python.ipynb)
+This notebook is part of the publication: "NDEx: Accessing Network Models and Streamlining Network Biology Workflows" (Curr Protoc.
+2021 Sep;1(9):e258. doi: [10.1002/cpz1.258](https://doi.org/10.1002/cpz1.258)).

+#
+# Legacy Tutorials

 ## [ndex2 Client v2.0 Tutorial: Querying networks](https://github.com/ndexbio/ndex-jupyter-notebooks/blob/master/notebooks/NDEx%20Query%20Tutorial.ipynb)
 This tutorial shows how to query networks in NDEx, extract a subset of the data  and display the results using both the ndex2 client and NiceCX object class. [**>> Go to Tutorial**](https://github.com/ndexbio/ndex-jupyter-notebooks/blob/master/notebooks/NDEx%20Query%20Tutorial.ipynb)